-ECTS rs Method of grading Only after succ. compl. of module(s)
+ECTS Method of grading od of grading Only after succ. compl. of module(s)

-10 numerical grade -
+10 numerical grade rical grade -

 Duration Module level Other prerequisites

-1 semester graduate -
+1 seme ster graduate -

 Duratio n Module level Other prerequisites

 This seminar deals with current topics in investment and finance.
 Students are required to independently analyze a selected topic and to write a seminar thesis.
 Moreover, they are required to present, discuss and defend their thesis.
 The seminar may be largely literature based or empirical or may be based on independent work with formal models.